lunakittyyy/XSNotifyDaemon/README.md

 XSNotifyDaemon past release 0.1.0 (to be released soon) allows for it to be ran as a daemon.

 To use the included daemon:
-- Move the release files into ''/usr/bin/xsnotifydaemon''
+- Move the release files into ``/usr/bin/xsnotifydaemon``
-- Optionally symlink ''/usr/bin/XSNotifyDaemon'' to the main executable to make it availiable in your PATH
+- Optionally symlink ``/usr/bin/XSNotifyDaemon`` to the main executable to make it availiable in your PATH
-- Install the systemd service in the repository root
+- Install the systemd service located in the repository root into ``~/.config/systemd/user/``
+> [!IMPORTANT]
+> Installing it as a userspace service is required for notifications to be sent correctly.
+If you install it as a system service, it will not work!
-- Enable/start the service
+- Enable and/or start the service with ``systemd --user enable xsnotifydaemon.service`` and ``systemd --user start xsnotifydaemon.service``